 Following the field survey, two private groundwater abstraction sites located in the vicinity of both the Turangi-A and Kaimiro-G wellsites were selected for inclusion in the programme.
-The criteria used in assessing the suitability of a site for inclusion in the programme is the proximity of the site to the injection well in use, the depth to which the bore or well has been drilled or excavated, the construction of the bore or well, and its susceptibility to contamination by surface run-off.
+One of the monitoring sites (GND2232) had to be discontinued for the 2013-14 monitoring year.
+For the Kaimiro-O wellsite, it was decided that the abstraction bore used to provide water for the K-17 injection well (GND2456) would be used as a groundwater monitoring site.
+Before the second round of monitoring for the 2013-14 period was carried out, a suitable monitoring location (GND2464) was found in the vicinity of the Kowhai-A wellsite.
+It is a groundwater spring approximately 100 m to the northwest of the wellsite.
+No groundwater sampling was carried out in the vicinity of the Kaimiro-J wellsite during the period under review.
+The criteria used in assessing the suitability of a site for inclusion in the programme was the proximity of the site to the injection well in use, the depth to which the bore or well, and its susceptibility to contamination by surface run-off.